elimbaum/TrinketPinball/README.md

 #### Standard Methods
 `void tone(int freq)` – play a square wave tone at the specified frequency.

-`void speakerVolume(byte volPercent)` – set the volume as a percent.
+`void setSpeakerVolume(byte volPercent)` – set the volume as a percent.
 The default volume is 50.

 `void speakerOff()` – turn off the speaker.

 #### Advanced Methods
-`void speaker(byte value)` – manually sets the PWM value of the speaker.
+`void setSpeaker(byte value)` – manually sets the PWM value of the speaker.
 Used for PCM audio.

 ### EEPROM
 The library uses EEPROM to store the high score and game count.
 By default, these addresses are arbitrarily assigned to locations 1000 and 1010, respectively.
 Advanced users are welcome to the use the EEPROM library themselves at their own discretion.